 1997 but is still dark.
 The only painting in right-hand chapels is a Coronation of the

 Virgin by Stefano Volpi on the wall in the first.

 Two big panels by Mazzuoli and Guerrini either side of choir

 Neo-Romanesque, it remained incomplete for centuries, and was finally

 completed after World War II.
 Some bells date from 1623 and another from

 Santi Pietro e Paolo

 Oratory within the

-Institute of Santa Teresa complex commissioned by Monsignor Leopoldo
+former Institute of Santa Teresa complex commissioned by Monsignor Leopoldo

 Bufalini as a school for girls.
-Building in Neo-Renaissance style 1877-1885 to designs by Giuseppe Partini.
+Built in Neo-Renaissance style 1877-1885 to designs by Giuseppe Partini.